 Akamai Online Retail Performance Report: Milliseconds Are Critical Akamai April 19, 2017

 How to measure Progress, the Apples to Apples Way

-Before you jump into making major development changes, you should first set up a proper way to measure progress.
+Before you try to speed up Shopify site load times or jump into making major development changes, you should first set up a proper way to measure progress.
 There are hundreds of ways to measure site speed...

 ...as well as hundreds of ways to interpret the results.
 There’s calculated site speed, which testing tools use to grade your site, and interpreted site speed, which your customer perceives as to how fast and responsive your site is.
 While the former might help SEO and please the higher-ups, the latter impacts bounce rate and conversion.
 Make sure to establish your goals accordingly.